 Good governance

+EBRO offers advice on ethical good governance standards for governments, civil services and security forces and services.
 We offer credible independent assessments of public governance, identify areas of concern, and make recommendations for reform.
 As well as promoting better domestic standards, independent reviews can also facilitate international engagement and overseas support/donor funding.

-Independent investigations and inquiries
+Independent research, investigations and inquiries

 Anti-corruption, money-laundering and asset recovery

 Our team includes anti-corruption specialists, financial investigators and lawyers with extensive global experience in asset recovery.
 Where significant public funds are alleged to have been stolen by regimes, public officials or third parties, EBRO has the resources at its disposal to design, organize funding, mount and manage successful and best practice international asset-tracing and recovery programs.
-Our team has pioneered asset recovery models into sovereign wealth funds for the redeployment of recovered funds into health, education and civil services.
+Our team has pioneered best practice asset recovery models into sovereign wealth funds for the redeployment of recovered funds into health, education and civil services.

 Fostering NGOs and civil society initiatives